The 20 Best Microphthalmia Doctors Near Me

 Reykjavik, IS

-Thor Eysteinsson practices in Reykjavik, Iceland.
+Thor Eysteinsson practices practicing medicine in Reykjavik, Iceland.
 Mr. Eysteinsson is rated as an Elite expert by MediFind in the treatment of Microphthalmia.
-His top areas of expertise are Microphthalmia, Hypomelanotic Disorder, Late-Onset Retinal Degeneration, and Optic Nerve Atrophy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Microphthalmia, Hypomelanotic Disorder, Late-Onset Retinal Degeneration, Optic Nerve Atrophy, and Orchiectomy.

 Elite in Microphthalmia